GLP-1 receptor agonist

-Glucagon-like peptide-1 (GLP-1) receptor agonists, also known as GLP-1 agonists, GLP-1RAs, GLP-1 analogs, or incretin mimetics, are a class of medications that activate the GLP-1 receptor leading to reduced blood sugar and reduced appetite facilitating reduced energy intake.
-Originally manufactured for teatment of type 2 diabetes, some of these medications have been approved for weight loss in obesity.
-GLP-1 agonists have the ability to mimic the actions of the endogenous incretin hormone GLP-1, which is released in the small intestine and has the ability to inhibit glucagon release and increasing release of insulin secretion.
+Glucagon-like peptide-1 (GLP-1) receptor agonists, also known as GLP-1 agonists, GLP-1RAs, and informally as simply GLP-1s, are a class of medications that activate the GLP-1 receptor, causing reduced blood sugar, reduced appetite, and reduced energy intake.
+GLP-1 analogs are molecules that are structurally almost identical to the endogenous GLP-1 hormone.
+Incretin mimetics are substances that mimic the actions of incretin hormones such as GLP-1 and GIP.

+Originally developed to treat type 2 diabetes, some GLP-1 agonists have been approved to treat obesity.
+They mimic the actions of the endogenous incretin hormone GLP-1, which is released in the small intestine and can inhibit glucagon release and increase insulin secretion.

-GLP-1 receptor agonists are used in type 2 diabetes and obesity, and in development for non-alcoholic fatty liver disease, polycystic ovary syndrome, and diseases of the reward system such as addictions.
+GLP-1 receptor agonists are used to treat type 2 diabetes and obesity, and are under study for treatment of metabolic dysfunction–associated steatotic liver disease, polyendocrine metabolic ovarian syndrome, and diseases of the reward system, such as addictions (especially from ultra-processed foods).

 Pharmacology

 Mechanism of action

-GLP-1 agonists work by activating the GLP-1 receptor found all around the body, some specific sites are on beta cells in the pancreas and on neurons in the brain.
+GLP-1 agonists work by activating the GLP-1 receptor, which is found all around the body.
+Some sites are on beta cells in the pancreas and on neurons in the brain.
+Another class of anti-diabetes drugs, DPP-4 inhibitors, work by reducing the breakdown of endogenous GLP-1, and are generally considered less potent than GLP-1 agonists.

+Pancreatic and glycemic control

 GLP-1 receptor activation slows gastric emptying, inhibits the release of glucagon, and stimulates insulin production, thereby improving glucose homeostasis in people with type 2 diabetes.
+At the cellular level, binding to the GLP-1 receptor on pancreatic beta cells elevates intracellular cyclic AMP (cAMP) and activates protein kinase A (PKA).
+This cascade triggers the influx of calcium, which directly prompts the exocytosis of insulin-containing vesicles.
+Furthermore, GLP-1 agonists actively ameliorate peripheral insulin resistance by upregulating phosphorylated IRS-1 and promoting the transport of the GLUT4 transporter to cell membranes in muscle and adipose tissue.

+Central nervous system and appetite regulation

-GLP-1 receptor activation also stimulates satiety, thus reducing food intake, promoting the development of a negative energy balance, and decreasing body weight over time, making GLP-1 agonists a treatment option for obesity.
-Another class of anti-diabetes drugs, DPP-4 inhibitors, work by reducing the breakdown of endogenous GLP-1, and are generally considered less potent than GLP-1 agonists.
-Some of the metabolic effects of GLP-1 agonists in rodents are mediated via increased synthesis of fibroblast growth factor 21.
-Pharmaceutical companies have developed dual GLP-1/FGF21 receptor agonists.
+GLP-1 receptor activation stimulates satiety, thus reducing food intake, promoting the development of a negative energy balance, and decreasing body weight over time, making GLP-1 agonists a treatment option for obesity.
+In the hypothalamus, this is achieved by stimulating anorexigenic (satiety-inducing) POMC and CART neurons while simultaneously inhibiting orexigenic (appetite-inducing) AgRP and NPY neurons.
+GLP-1 agonists also counteract obesity-induced leptin resistance.
+They do this by downregulating inhibitory proteins like SOCS3 and PTP1B, which restores the brain's JAK/STAT signaling cascade and re-establishes sensitivity to leptin.